 When you open the app, you’ll be blown away by how many geocaches appear if you’re in the city.
 Hundreds and hundreds!
 All hidden in plain sight, It’s crazy!
 And Hamilton has way more caches than Burlington.

-how do i find a geocache in burlington and hamilton?
+how do I find a geocache Near Me?

 Once you’ve decided what cache you’re going to hunt for, read and re-read the clues and info on the cache.
 It will let you know the degree of difficulty to expect, what kind of terrain (some are in trees!), and other tips on how to find it.
 You can even see if others have asked a question about the cache in the past, and read their answers.

 When you find it, don’t broadcast it to the world.
 “Official” cachers call us newbies “Muggles” and hate when we do that.
 This is supposed to be a secret hunt, so make sure to treat the caches with respect.
 Caches will most likely have a logbook, so add your name and date, and see if you know anyone else who’s logged in.
 Some caches have a trinket or treasure in them.
 We like to take one and leave one in this case.
 Log your find in your app, place it back carefully, and you’re off to the next one!

 geocaching: the good, the bad and the ugly